Fayhen/flask-url-shorter/README.md

    }
    ```

-   A URL validation process takes place, requiring the passed URL to match a regex that ensures its default format.
-It also requires the URL to begin with either `"https://"` or `"http://"`.
-Missing or invalid data will cause this endpoint to respond with status code `400` and an error message.
+   The long URL address is submitted to a validation process, which involves a regex that ensures a valid URL format.
+Either `"https://"` or `"http://"` at the beginning of the URL is also required.
+Invalid or missing data is met with a `400` response accompanied by an error message.

 - `/lil/<hash>`

    Methods: `GET`, `DELETE`

-   This is short URL handling endpoint.
-It redirects GET requests to their corresponding long address counterpart, and deletes matching URL entries in DELETE requests.
-Should a requested short URL not be found, it returns a `404` response.
-Short URLs also have a clicks counter that is incremented with each request.
+   This is the short URL handler endpoint.
+GET requests are redirected to their corresponding long address counterpart, while DELETE requests removes URLs from the database. `404` responses are returned for not found URLs.
+Successful GET requests will also increment a click counter that keeps track of short URL usage.

 - `/lil/<hash>/clicks`